alan-turing-institute/AutisticaPlatformPrototype/README.md

 The following command spins up containers to host the application and database.
 This uses the application files on your host machine, rather than baking them into the image.
-So if you update files in your IDE, the container will serve the updated file.
+So if you update files in your IDE on the host machine, the container will serve the updated file.

 From the repo root, run the following command: